CheesyPudding/Jasper-Test-Docs/docs/navigation-structure.md

 <br />
 <br />

-3. Once you have filled your list(s) with many cards, you can simply rearrange the order of them by holding on a card and dragging it up or down to the desired order.
+3. You can rearrange the order your cards in a list by holding on a card and dragging it up or down to the desired order.

 ![](https://github.com/CheesyPudding/Jasper-Test-Docs/blob/gh-pages/assets/images/create-lists-and-cards-step-3.PNG?raw=true "rearrange cards")
 <br />